 These Quranic texts were used as a charm.
 They are from Armant.
 The object consists of one folded sh (cont.)

-A basket made of woven palm leaves, with a conical lid with painted decoration.
-It is New Kingdom in (cont.)
+A New Kingdom basket made of woven palm leaves, with a conical lid with painted decoration.
+On long- (cont.)

 This pair of sandals is made of plaited reed, palm leaves, and papyrus, with pointed and curled toes (cont.)

 A fibre brush, bound together with plaited fibre.
 The old label associated with the object states ' (cont.)

 A piece of rope made of six plaited outer pieces attached to an inner woven piece.

 A length of twisted rope made of eight plaited pieces.
 It was originally framed with EC158.

 This object was originally believed to be a cat mummy, but an X-Ray carried out by Richard Johnston (cont.)

 A necklace of blue faience tubular and circular beads rethreaded in 1999.
 There are also 8 bags of l (cont.)

 A mummiform figure filled with seeds and bandaged.
 It is probably a corn figure.
 Corn mummies were f (cont.)